U-PROX IC A

 USB Port (micro B) Used for initial network configuration and firmware updates

-Jumper BAT Enables the backup battery for clock and memory support
+Enables the backup battery for clock and memory support

 FUNC Button Service button for resetting to factory settings